Do You Know Your Long-Term Birth Control Options?

 Birth Control Implant

 Your doctor inserts this small, thin, and flexible plastic rod into your arm.
 Like a hormonal IUD, the implant releases progestin into your body.
-It works for up to 3 years, but your doctor can remove it any time before that.
+It works for up to 3 years, and your doctor can remove it any time before that.

-Like IUDs, implants are also 20 times more effective than pills, patches, or rings.
+Also like IUDs, implants are also 20 times more effective than pills, patches, or rings.

 “What comes with the implant is that it’s very unpredictable,” Micks says.
 “Some will stop having periods, but some will have quite a bit more bleeding.”